Reinterpretation and Extension of Entropy Correction Terms for Residual Distribution and Discontinuous Galerkin Schemes: Application to Structure Preserving Discretization: Entropy Corrections for Numerical Schemes

-By adding \eqref{eq:correction} to the residual $\ResKs$, the resulting scheme using $\tildResKs$ is locally conservative in $u$ and entropy conservative. \end{theorem} \begin{proof} The relation $\eqref{eq:system}$ defines a linear system of equation with always at least two unknowns.
+By adding \eqref{eq:correction} to the residual $\ResKs$, the resulting scheme using $\tildResKs$ is locally conservative in $u$ and entropy conservative. \end{theorem} \begin{proof} The relation $\eqref{eq:system}$ defines a linear system of equations with always at least two unknowns.
 It is enough to show that \eqref{eq:correction} with \eqref{eq:error_abgrall} is a valid solution.
-Results concerning possible contradictions of the constraints \eqref{eq:system} are given below in Remark~\ref{rem:EC-fluxes-necessary}.

 The conservation relation for the new scheme is guaranteed because of

 The entropy condition is satisfied, since